 The first president of the chapter was Jack Dingman and the first director was Jim Collier.
-Other directors include Bill Adams, Perry Baker, Joe Brothers, Dale Carlton, Robert Compton, John Harlan, Steve Keiss, Mike McCord, John McFarlane, Mo Rector, Bill Riehl, Ned Snead, Franklin Spears, Casy Stanislaw, John Winkler, Jerry Sedatole, Dwayne Cooper, Russ Adkisson, Jimmy Kritikos, Steve Young, and Eddie Martinez.
-Currently, our chorus is under the direction of Brent Hairston.
+Other directors include Bill Adams, Perry Baker, Joe Brothers, Dale Carlton, Robert Compton, John Harlan, Steve Keiss, Mike McCord, John McFarlane, Mo Rector, Bill Riehl, Ned Snead, Franklin Spears, Casy Stanislaw, John Winkler, Jerry Sedatole, Dwayne Cooper, Russ Adkisson, Jimmy Kritikos, Steve Young, Eddie Martinez and Brent Hairston.
+Currently, our chorus is under the direction of Katy Dane.

 Notable VIP’s who have graced our chapter’s doorstep include Mo Rector, Franklin Spears and Mike McCord, all of who have been elected to Southwestern District’s Hall Of Fame: Bruce Conover was the lead of the 1953 International Champion Quartet Vikings.
 Mo Rector and Franklin Spears were in the 1969 International champion Quartet Mark IV, making Mo the first Society member to win a second championship.
 His first coming in 1958 with the Gaynotes.
 Sam Tweedy won International Bulletin Editor in 1970 and 1972 and was Southwestern District Roundup Editor in 1973-74.
 Greg Olds was Roundup Editor 1987-89.
 Perry Baker was Southwest District President in 1991 and Joe McCain was 1996 District President.
 Justice Franklin Spearswas also a member of the Supreme Court of Texas while a member and director of the Chorus.
 Alvin DeVane, one of our past chapter presidents, has a City of Austin street named for him.